- Served as lead settlement counsel in a major dispute over drainage and environmental cleanup problems affecting a large shopping center tract.

 - We made Australian legal history at trial by using the first beginning-to-end PowerPoint narrative graphic opening statement.

-- And only a week after that presentation was made, the plaintiffs entered settlement negotiations and settled with Apache.
+- Only a week after that presentation was made, the plaintiffs entered settlement negotiations and settled with Apache.

 - The agreement is confidential, but our client is happy with the results.

-- Lead outside counsel for Apache Corporation and certain Australian affiliates in overseeing a number of major Australian lawsuits by mining companies and others, relating to a gas pipeline explosion in Western Australia in 2008.
+- Served as lead outside counsel for Apache Corporation and certain Australian affiliates in overseeing major Australian lawsuits, relating to a gas pipeline explosion in Western Australia in 2008.

-- These claims involved hundreds of millions of dollars.
+- These claims – brought by mining companies and others in a number of lawsuits – involved hundreds of millions of dollars.

 - In 2015, these were successfully resolved, including with London-based insurers.

-- Although the terms of the settlements are confidential, the clients are happy with the results.
+- The terms of the settlements are confidential, but the clients are happy with the results.

 - Less than one month before the 2015 trial, the plaintiff dropped his lawsuit and all claims in it.